crazytiti/Smart-Thermostat/README.md

 - web access and config
 - Wall mounted device that show actual temp, time and can change mode and temperature setpoint.

+Tips for power : I use a DC-DC 220-5V to charge the li-ion.
+This converter is plug to the heater relay.
+When the heater (i have an oil boiler) is off a small current goes throught it and power the dc-dc.
+When the heater is on the thermostat run on li-ion (~100mA)

-The serveur folder contain basic web code.
+The serveur folder contain basic/broken web code.
 The serveur/smart folder contain the full Open Element project

 ![picture](https://raw.githubusercontent.com/crazytiti/Smart-Thermostat/master/sur%20mur.jpg)